 Additionally, studies have found a link between spine injuries and head trauma.
-Patients with spinal cord injuries are later diagnosed with a traumatic brain injury 24 to 50 percent of the time.
+Patients with spinal cord injuries are later diagnosed with a traumatic brain injury 24% to 50% of the time.
 About one-third of patients with cervical spine or spinal cord injuries also have moderate to severe head injuries.Types of Car Accidents and Associated Back Injuries

 Side-impact accidents typically cause more damage to those vehicle occupants sitting on the side of impact.
 In contrast to rear- and frontal-impact accidents, in which the body primarily moves forward or backward, side-impact accidents cause the body to move sideways.
 In these crashes, the seatbelt holds the lower body in place but does little to hold the torso, neck, or head in place.
 The upper body may slip out of the seatbelt, resulting in even more damaging sideways bending and impact with the door of the car.

 The direction and speed of crashes are important factors for spinal injuries.
-The faster that cars are going when they collide, the higher the risk of severe injury.
+The faster cars travel when they collide, the higher the risk of severe injury.
 The best way to avoid a spinal injury is to observe posted speed limits, drive defensively, and never ride in a vehicle with an intoxicated driver.

-There is also a correlation between weight and body mass index (BMI) and the risk of injury in car accidents.
-Individuals who weigh more will experience greater forces to their body upon impact.
+There is also a correlation between weight and body mass index (BMI) and the risk of injury in car crashes.
+Individuals who weigh more will experience greater forces to their bodies upon impact.

 Wearing a seatbelt reduces the risk of serious spinal injury.
-This is especially true in head-on and rear-end collisions, though seatbelts certainly help in rollover and side-impact accidents as well.Valuing a Car Accident Back Injury Case
+This is especially true in head-on and rear-end collisions, though seatbelts certainly help in rollover and side-impact accidents as well.Average Settlement for Car Accident Back Injury Case

 How much money should you expect from your back-injury case?
 This is a fair question.
 The civil justice system can offer you money to help with the expenses, pain, and lifestyle changes associated with a severe back injury.

 The median award for back injury cases is $212,500.
-However, the value of a case depends largely on the type of injury sustained.
-More information about the factors involved in valuing a case by specific injury can be found below.Spinal Cord Injuries
+However, how a back injury settlement is calculated depends largely on the type of injury sustained.
+Let's look a the individual types of typical back injuries.Spinal Cord Injuries

 The value of back injury cases depends on the type of injury.
 At the top of the value chart is clearly spinal cord injuries.
 This means cases where the spinal cord was injured, including by a fractured or dislocated vertebra.
-Assuming adequate insurance, these cases are typically assessed in the millions.Intervertebral Disc Injuries
+Assuming adequate insurance, the average settlement for a car accident spinal injury lawsuit is typically assessed in the millions.Intervertebral Disc Injuries

 Next in line is disc injury cases.
-As a general rule, herniated disc injury cases are usually valued at more than ruptured or bulging discusses.
+As a general rule, herniated disc injury cases are usually get higher settlement amounts than ruptured or bulging discs.

 Some herniated disc cases are million-dollar cases.
-Others are relatively minor injury cases that cause the victim little, if any, long-term trouble.
-The settlement value of these types of back injury cases hinges on:
+Others are relatively typical injury cases that cause the victim little, if any, long-term trouble.
+The settlement compensation payouts for these types of back injury cases hinges on: